mpld3/mpld3/CONTRIBUTING.md

 ### Comprehensive JS/Python Test: ``visualize_tests.py``
-Until we can figure out a way to make the automatic tests with ``nose`` and ``vows`` more comprehensive, it is important to actually examine the interactive output of the mpld3 plot.
+Until we can figure out a way to make the automatic tests with ``nose2`` and ``vows`` more comprehensive, it is important to actually examine the interactive output of the mpld3 plot.
 In order to facilitate this, there is a script in the main directory, ``visualize_tests.py``, which allows the developer a side-by-side comparison of the matplotlib output and mpld3 output for a range of plot types.
 These test plots can be viewed by running